developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-1-object-detection/index.md

   </tbody>
 </table>

-The list below of shows the tools that data-team use for image object detection work 👇
+The list below of shows the tools that data-team use for image object detection work:

 ![image](https://devseed.com/data-team-workflow/assets/images/object-detection.png)